choubacha/stellar-rust-sdk/CONTRIBUTING.md

 ## Documentation

+Spend time on your documentation and try to document how someone unfamilar with the library might approach understanding it.
+Some ways to make that easier:

+* Provide concrete examples on the usage through doc-tests
+* Spell check your documentation and use good punctuation
+* Empathize with your target audience
+  * Think about who you were when you were first starting
+  * Think about who you might be in 6 months
+  * Think about who you are right now and how you can help yourself understand

+The documentation of a library separates good from bad in the rust eco-system.
+It might feel like that one last box to tick, but for every new contributor or client, it's the difference between success and abandon.

+#### Reference to horizon

+We also emphasize linking back to the horizon documents whenever possible.
+It's also useful to copy much of that content over so that it doesn't require external linking but a URL can go a long way to making it easier to understand the stellar api and eco-sytem itself.

+#### Requirements

 Since this is a library, all public apis must be documented in order to commit.
 This helps provide the expected level of detail to users that wish to install and use our sdk.
 A build flag should be set at the header of every crate: